argoproj-labs/hera/hep/proposals/0001-decorators.md

 This HEP proposes that Argo's DAG, Steps and Container templates be mapped into Hera as decorated functions with HeraIO classes as the inputs and outputs.
 We will also introduce a new script decorator under the `hera.workflows.workflow.Workflow` class which will enforce use of the script runner along with the HeraIO classes.

+> ⚠️ The existing context manager syntax, and the script decorator, will continue to be supported, but they are unlikely
+> to receive any active development of new features.

 # Code Examples

 ## Basic Workflow